 - Employees: Employee management is relatively simplistic with Hike but easy to understand and operate.
 Hours are easily tracked and can be revised with the click of a button by a manager.
 It’s also possible to access the schedules around the clock.
 You can click on an individual employee and instantly see how many hours they worked in a variety of ranges.

 - Customer Management: It’s easy to track customers through a simple search system.
-If you click on the name of an individual customer, their profile will appear.
+If you click on a customer’s name, their profile will appear.
 You can see how often they visit, what they routinely purchase, and how many loyalty points they have accrued.
 All customer records are stored in one system.

 - Marketing: Hike has its Mailchimp integration built into its system, making email and marketing campaigns efficient and effective.
 Customers can be grouped and targeted (without excessively trolling them with offers and promotions that don’t apply).
 It’s also easy to import and/or export a customer database.

 - Reporting: Hike’s dashboard for reporting is a highlight of the product.
 The basic analytics for your store are all shown on one screen and update in real-time.
 Hike offers a wide variety of reports that can analyze customer trends, displaying sales ratios by age, gender, and so forth.
 Sales reports are customizable, and tracking top employees by week, month, or year can be done with a click.
-It’s also easy to see which individual products or group of products are top sellers for a given time.
+It’s also easy to see which individual products or groups of products are top sellers for a given time.